Canadian Civil Liberties Association

 In June 2023, the New Brunswick Department of Education and Early Childhood Development announced changes to the 2SLGBTQI inclusion policy, known as Policy 713, for New Brunswick public schools.

-The changes remove protections for trans and gender diverse students and prevent many of those students from using their chosen names and pronouns in school.
-The changes create different and more restrictive rules for gender diverse students than their peers.
+The changes removed protections for trans and gender diverse students and prevented many of those students from using their chosen names and pronouns in school.
+The changes created different and more restrictive rules for gender diverse students than their peers.

-Egale Canada, Alter Acadie, Chroma NB and Imprint Youth have intervened as parties with the following goals:
+Egale Canada, Alter Acadie, Chroma NB and Imprint Youth intervened as parties with the following goals:

 • To represent the interests of gender diverse young people under the age of 16 who are directly affected by the outcome of this case;